4 Billion Years On

 This month in numbers

-Eritrea experienced its 2nd warmest April on record in 2026, with an average temperature of 29.53°C, a significant 2.1°C above the 1961–1990 baseline.
-The period of February to April 2026 also ranked as the 4th warmest on record, with an average of 26.87°C, an anomaly of +1.4°C. Globally, April 2026 was the 2nd warmest April for land temperatures, and the February–April period was the 2nd warmest on record for global land temperatures.
+Eritrea experienced its 2nd warmest April on record in 2026, with an average temperature of 29.53°C, marking an anomaly of +2.1°C compared to the 1961–1990 baseline.
+The period of February–April 2026 was the 4th warmest on record for the country, with an average temperature of 26.87°C, an anomaly of +1.4°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, and the February–April period was also the 2nd warmest for global land temperatures.

 What changed